 Loop Contracts

-Loop contract are used to specify invariants for loops for the sake of extending Kani's bounded proofs to unbounded proofs.
+Loop contracts are used to specify invariants for loops for the sake of extending Kani's bounded proofs to unbounded proofs.
 A loop invariant is an expression that holds upon entering a loop and after every execution of the loop body.
+Loop contracts are composed of one or more loop invariants as well as optional loop_modifies attributes.
 It captures something that does not change about every step of the loop.

 It is worth revisiting the discussion about bounded proof and loop unwinding.
 In short, bounds on the number of times Kani unwinds loops also bound the size of inputs, and hence result in a bounded proof.
 Loop contracts are used to abstract out loops as non-loop blocks to avoid loop unwinding, and hence remove the bounds on the inputs.